 Beyond just the bright, lemony flavor and the tender crumb of this cake, one of the things I love most about it is how simple it is to make!
 All you need are two bowls, one pan, and 10 minutes to mix up the batter.

 The most “difficult” thing about this recipe is the need for three different flours.
 If you’re a fan of my recipes, you know I never use gluten-free flour mixes.
 While in theory, they make things simpler, I find that each brand is SO different from one another that I prefer to pick and choose the flours I use for each recipe.
 This helps me to customize the flours I use to suit the texture and flavor I’m after.
+Even with a few different flours, this recipe has minimal prep time and is easy to make.

-For this recipe, we use a combination of blanched almond flour, tapioca flour, and coconut flour.
 The blanched almond flour provides a nice, even crumb and great flavor.
 The tapioca flour adds lightness and ensures that the cake isn’t too dense.
 The coconut flour absorbs any excess moisture, which I find can happen easily especially with vegan cakes.
 The combination creates a texture that isn’t too heavy, dense, or wet.
 Instead, it’s perfectly moist with a soft crumb.

-What you need to make the cake…
+What you need to make this vegan lemon cake…

-As far as equipment goes, I like making this cake in a Bundt pan – but because it’s not a huge cake, I use my BABY bundt pan.
+As far as equipment goes, I like making this lemon cake in a Bundt pan – but because it’s not a huge cake, I use my BABY bundt pan.

 This is the 6-cup Bundt pan that I used for this cake.
 You can also use a 9-inch cake pan – when I do that, I like using this 9-inch springform pan because it makes the cake super easy to remove and has higher sides than a normal 9-inch cake pan.